Jassocc/alx-higher_level_programming/README.md

-This is a readme for the alx-higher level programming repository
+Readme for the project 0x13.
+JavaScript - Objects, Scopes and Closures